jhudsl/tidyversecourse/docs/04-dataviz.md

 At this point, we have an informative title, clear colors, a well-labeled legend, and text that is large enough throughout the graph.
 This is certainly a graph that could be used in a presentation.
 We've taken it from a graph that is useful to just ourselves (exploratory) and made it into a plot that can communicate our findings well to others (explanatory)!

 We have touched on a number of alterations you can make by adding additional layers to a ggplot.
-In the rest of this lesson we'll touch on a few more changes you can make within `ggplot2` using a slightly different graph.
+In the rest of this lesson we'll touch on a few more changes you can make within `ggplot2`.

 ### Scales